 (1) Accelerating decision-making on business execution through a reduction in the number of directors as well as further revitalizing the Board of Directors by promoting more rigorous deliberations.

-(2) Engage in functional and efficient business operations to serve as corporate officers and execute business based on authority bestowed upon them by the Board.
+(2) Engage in functional and efficient business operations by promoting younger employees with knowledge of business operations to serve as corporate officers and execute business based on the authority bestowed upon them by the Board.

-Daifuku also holds Japanese affiliate company meetings about once every three months, and representatives of the companies report on business conditions and other information to its representative directors and Audit & Supervisory Board members.
-In addition, Daifuku holds annual global affiliate management meetings to share information on business plans, with presidents from all over the world in attendance.
+Daifuku also holds Japanese affiliate company meetings four times a year, and representatives of the companies report on business conditions and other information to Daifuku’s representative directors and full-time members of Audit & Supervisory Board.
+In addition, Daifuku holds annual global affiliate management meetings to share information and exchange opinions on business plans, with presidents from all over the world in attendance.

 Risk Management System Policy